-Kagan structures - instructional strategies, are intrinsic to high quality teaching and learning at Beaver Road.
+Kagan structures, which are instructional strategies, are intrinsic to the teaching and collaborative learning that happens every day at Beaver Road.
 Kagan structures are based on 4 principles: positive interdependence, individual accountability, equal participation and simultaneous interaction.

 Every classroom at Beaver Road is an inviting and enabling environment.
 Working walls demonstrate the learning journey that is currently taking place, with key skills, vocabulary, models and methods displayed for the children to use whilst they learn.
-Whilst the celebration of work motivates and inspires children to achieve the best they can.
+The celebration of children's work is also displayed to motivate and inspire children to achieve the best they can.

-At Beaver Road, we have skilled subject leaders for each area of the curriculum, who are well trained, ambitious and knowledgeable in their area of leadership.
-Using assessment data, lesson observations, planning, book scrutinies and discussions with the children, they are able to monitor and evaluate the teaching of their curriculum area.
-This information is then used to develop and promote their subject to ensure the learning is appropriately sequenced across the school, enabling all pupils including SEND, disadvantaged pupils, more able, pupils with low prior attainment and EAL, to build their knowledge and skills towards the agreed ‘end points’.
+At Beaver Road, we have skilled subject leaders for each area of the curriculum, who are well trained, ambitious and knowledgeable in their area of curriculum leadership.
+Using assessment data, lesson observations, planning, book scrutinies and discussions with the children on our curriculum subject enquiry afternoons, they are able to monitor, evaluate the teaching of their curriculum area.
+This information is then used to develop their subject to ensure the learning is appropriately sequenced across the school, enabling all pupils to build their knowledge and skills towards the agreed ‘end points’.

 Links with other policies and documents

 - Feedback and marking policy

 - English policy

 - Maths policy